discovery

 A typical flow for a first-time product owner

-So how does a flow of a typical product owner look like?
-They have an idea.
-They even probably have a few designs that some third party was working on.
-But now that a lot of time is lost, they are in a hurry to revamp their product because what might have looked great yesterday looks outdated today.
+Here’s the usual story for first-time product owners: they have an idea, maybe even a few designs that a third party worked on.
+But time has passed, and now they are in a hurry to revamp their product because what might have looked great yesterday looks outdated today.

-Or a product might have already been launched some time ago and now the design looks somewhat obsolete.
-It may seem like a refreshed design is the only step that separates them from success in the eyes of the target audience.
+Or maybe they already launched some time ago, and the design looks somewhat obsolete.
+It might seem like a refreshed design is the only step that separates them from success in the eyes of the target audience.

-We totally understand this need for speed.
-It seems like time is flying and something needs to be done right now.
+And we totally understand this need for speed!
+It seems like time is flying and something has to be done right now.
 Any putting off is dangerous.
-We hear you and we understand the urgency.
+But rushing to redesign without checking the basics almost always backfires.
+Here’s why:

 Aaron Walter's Hierarchy of User Needs